AEON-mod/Customization/Font Change Commands/README.md

 Quickly change your Windows PC fonts using simple registry tweak files!
 No coding needed.
 🌟 Features
 Feature	Description

-🎨 Custom Fonts	Change to any installed font on your PC 🚀 One-Click	Just rename .txt to .reg and run
+🎨 Custom Fonts	Change to any installed font on your PC

+🚀 One-Click	Just rename .txt to .reg and run

 ↩️ Easy Revert	Restore default fonts instantly

-🪟 Windows 10/11	Tested and working on latest Windows
-📝 Simple Edit	Only need to type your font name
+🪟 Windows 10/11	Tested and working on latest Windows📝 Simple Edit	Only need to type your font name

 📋 How to Use
 Step 1: Install Your Font First
 Download font file (.ttf or .otf)